 We meet in the Heritage Room.
 Class officially begins at 12:00 but you are welcome to get there around 11:45 if you want.
 Food will be ready then (yes, I feed you lunch).
 A few minutes after the hour, I will briefly introduce the speaker and then get out of the way.
 Speakers will talk for about 20 minutes (plus or minus a few minutes, depending on the subject), to summarize their argument and perhaps also raise questions that they think their paper provokes.
-At that point, we move to a question/answer discussion period, which lasts until 1:30 pm.
+At that point, we move to a question/answer discussion period, which lasts until 1:00 pm.

 For the discussion period, you usually just raise your hand and the speaker will call on you.
-In some instances, I might get involved in the process of helping with ordering questions.
-A number of my faculty colleagues will also be in the room with us.
-Also, when I think it makes sense, I invite others in the law school (and broader Houston) community to join us.
-I mention that these other people may be in the room so you know that it will not always be just students asking questions.
-Some weeks that's not a big deal because there will be few additional guests.
-Other weeks, the class may be quite full and it may be harder to get the speaker's attention.
+In some instances, I might get involved in the process of helping with ordering questions, but that only happens-if ever-when the room is very full.
+That could happen because all of my faculty colleagues are also invited to these talks, though we never know how many will come each week.
+I mention that other people may be in the room so you know that it will not always be just students asking questions.
+Some weeks there will be few additional people in the room; but there are times when the room may be quite full and it may be harder to get the speaker's attention.